"You move and give me the seat, woman." "Or what? You'll bite me?" EmxB

 I went over to him, grasping his upper arm firmly in case he tried to jump me and get her.

-"I beg your pardon, where are you off to, sirs?"
+"I beg your pardon, where are you off to?"

-"Edward forgot to medicate this morning, you know, in the excitement of a new school and all, Mr. Varner," I explained smoothly.
+"Edward forgot to medicate this morning, you know, in the excitement of a new school and all," I explained smoothly.
 "Carlisle says that we should take him home immediately.
-He's waiting in the parking lot to take him."
+He's waiting in the parking lot to take him home."

 I steered Edward to the door, without waiting for his permission.

-I hustled Edward from the room and we paused in the hallway by the cafeteria, where the food smells would clear his head.
-"Hey, kid.
-Are you okay?"
+I hustled Edward from the room and we paused in the hallway by the cafeteria, where the food smells could clear his head.

 "God, thank you for that.
 I don't know how long I would have lasted.
-She smelled fucking amazing.
+She smells fucking amazing.
 I can't believe it.
-I can almost still smell her – it's like freesia or honeysuckle."
+I can almost still smell her: it's like freesia or honeysuckle.
+I've never sensed anything like that before," he sounded like a little child, awestruck.

-That was exactly what I had smelled before, though she wasn't as potent to me.
+Freesia, yes, that was exactly what I had smelled before, though she hadn't been as potent to me.

 "Edward!"
 Rose ran up to us.
 "Are you alright?"

 "I need to leave.
-I don't think I can go to school here - not with her so close.
-I have to leave, change -" He glanced wildly around.
-"I nearly killed her – I need to get away from her or, I might actually lose it next time."
+With her so close, I have to leave, change-" He glanced wildly around.
+"I nearly killed her-I need to get away from her or, I might actually lose it next time."

 "No, I need to sort this out by myself."
 Edward pushed her away, and she stood back, looking hurt.
 "I'm going to take the M3 so you'll have run home.
-I'll see you in…a while."
+I'll see you in…a while.
+I'm going to Tanya's..."
 He kissed her lovingly, but then, without a backward glance, ran from the building.

-"What was up with your brother in Bio yesterday?"
-Bella asked me, while we were doing the warm–up.
+"What was up with your brother, Edward, in Biology, yesterday?"
+Bella asked me in class the next day.
 She eyed my paper quizzically.
 "How are you so good at this?"
 She wailed.
-"These are hard problems – extra credit."
+"These are hard problems, extra credit!"

 "Lots and lots of practice," I said, smirking at my private joke.